-- 1. Every student teachers should come in uniform on all working days and appear smart. - 2.
-No student teachers shall leave the class room without the permission of the staff or until the staff had left the room or has asked the class to disperse. - 3.
+- 1. Every student teacher should come in proper uniform on all working days and appear smart. - 2.
+No student teacher shall leave the class room without the permission of the staff or until the staff has left the room or has asked the class to disperse. - 3.
 During class hours student teachers should not loiter in the corridor. - 4.
-Student teachers should not make any noise while moving from class to class. - 5.
-Any damage by student teachers to college property will be mend at their expenses and those responsible for such damages shall be dealt with severely.
-Collective fines will be imposed for any damage if the cause of which can not be traced to any individual. - Student teachers taking part in communal or political activities will be severely dealt with.
-They will forfeit scholarships and other benefits awarded to them.
+Student teachers should not make any noise while moving from one class to another class. - 5.
+Any damage by student teachers to college property will be mended at their expense and those who are responsible for such damages shall be severely dealt with Collective fines will be imposed for any damage if the cause of which can not be traced to any individual. - 6.
+Student teachers taking part in communal or political activities will be severely dealt with.

 - Student teachers are expected to read circulars exhibited on the college notice board and ignorance of any circular will not be accepted as an excuse for failing to comply with. - 8.
 No meeting of any kind shall be held in the college campus without previous written permission from the Principal. - 9.
-Student teachers got red handed for unfair means in the examination will be dealt severely. - 10.
-Any lost property found must be handed over to the Principal from whom the owner can claim it promptly after proving his ownership. - 11. a) All student teachers must leave their vehicles only in the vehicle shed. - b) Disciplinary action will be taken against the owner of the vehicle parked other than the vehicle shed. - c) The college will not take any responsibility for the loss of the vehicle or part thereof. - Stringent action will be taken against student teachers indulging in Eve-teasing as per TN Prohibition of Eve-Teasing Act1998. - 13.
+Student teachers who caught red handed for unfair means in the examination will be severely dealt with - Any lost property found must be handed over to the Principal from whom the owner can claim it promptly after proving his / her ownership. - 11. a) All student teachers must leave their vehicles only in the vehicle shed. - b) Disciplinary action will be taken against the owner of the vehicle when parked apart from the vehicle shed. - c) The college will not take any responsibility for the loss of the vehicle or part thereof. - Stringent action will be taken against student teachers indulging in eve-teasing as per TN Prohibition of Eve-Teasing Act 1998. - 13.
 Ragging is strictly prohibited.
-Whoever involves in ragging in any manner shall be punishable with imprisonment and fine as per the government rules. - 14.
+Whoever is involved in ragging in any manner shall be punishable with imprisonment and fine as per the government rules. - 14.
 The student teachers of the college are expected to behave both inside and outside the college in such a way as to maintain the decorum of the college as well as their own. - 15.
-Student teachers should possess the Identify cards in the college campus.
+Student teachers should wear the Identity cards in the college campus.

-- 16. Student teachers should come in uniform on all days . - 17.
-Women student teachers should wear their hair as tight-bun. - 18.
-Those student teachers who absent for test with valid reasons can appear for the re tests by paying Rs.
-150/- per paper before the publishing the Internal Assessment marks. - 19.
-Student teachers whose behavior in the judgement of the Principal or any other College authority is undesirable (or of unwhole some influence) shall be taken off from the rolls without assigning any reason. - Note : Under the Government Educational rules the Principal has full power to inflict the following punishments : Fine, with holding of certificates, suspension and expulsion.
+- 16. Women student teachers should have chignon hair style - 17.
+Student teachers whose behavior in the judgement of the Principal or any other College authority is undesirable (or of unwholesome influence) shall be taken off from the rolls without assigning any reason. - Note : Under the Government Educational rules the Principal has full power to inflict the following punishments :

+Fine, withholding of certificates, suspension and expulsion.